 As an idea, our safaris start from around US$5000 per person based on one week in low season, but can vary significantly depending on the level of luxury accommodation you’re looking for, the season you are travelling in and the logistics.

 Once you factor in park fees, getting to and from the national parks and accommodation costs, costs start from around US$800 per person per day in low season in our more affordable camps (such as Encounter Mara), up to around $2200 per person per day in high season at our more luxurious camps (such as Namiri Plains).
-We have various itineraries on our website to give you an idea of costs for different styles of camps and different seasons, such as Mara Uncovered and Great Migration Adventure.
+We have various itineraries on our website to give you an idea of costs for different styles of camps and different seasons, such as this Great Migration Adventure.
 These are just ideas, rather than fixed departure trips.

 FAQ